codeclimate/codeclimate-phpcodesniffer/README.md

 Format the values for these config options per the [PHP_CodeSniffer documentation](https://github.com/squizlabs/PHP_CodeSniffer).

 * file_extensions - This is where you can configure the file extensions for the files that you want PHP_CodeSniffer to analyze.
-* standard - This is the list of standards that you want PHP_CodeSniffer to use while analyzing your files.
-The [Drupal Coding Standards](https://github.com/klausi/coder) are supported.
+* standard - This is the comma delimited list of standards that you want PHP_CodeSniffer to use while analyzing your files.
 * ignore_warnings - You can hide warnings, and only report errors with this option.
 * encoding - By default, PHPCS uses ISO-8859-1.
 Use this to change it to your encoding, e.g. UTF-8.